Filter by

 Amazing footage of John Cummings working with big clay.
 He is using the new FANG, EXTRA LONG SCRAPER RIBS AND FETTLING KNIFE.
 The FANG will be available for purchase very soon.

-July 20, 2020 by Scott Allen
+Scott Allen

 We’re now using locally-sourced ash for our paddles and petal tools